Finture/Flowee-BPMS-Docs/content/update/minor/73-to-74/jboss.md

 Whenever the instructions are to *replace* a module, make sure to delete the previous version of the module first to avoid orphan jars.

 {{< note title="Updated Wildfly Version" class="info" >}}
-The pre-built Camunda 7.4 distribution ships with Wildfly 8.2.1.Final, whereas 7.3 comes with Wildfly 8.2.0.Final.
+The pre-built Flowee BPMS.4 distribution ships with Wildfly 8.2.1.Final, whereas 7.3 comes with Wildfly 8.2.0.Final.
 The patch version of Wildfly contains some security bug fixes and component updates.
-Camunda 7.4 is supported on Wildfly 8.1 and 8.2 such that an update is not required when migrating from 7.3 to 7.4.
+Flowee BPMS.4 is supported on Wildfly 8.1 and 8.2 such that an update is not required when migrating from 7.3 to 7.4.

 Should you want to update Wildfly along with Camunda, perform the following steps either before or after updating Camunda: